M. Magendran: Preserving Mountain Ecosystems

 Datuk M. Magendran has been actively involved in environmental conservation efforts with Sabah Parks since 1999, long before his retirement.
 One of his notable contributions was through the “Dandelion dan Gunung Kinabalu – Warisan Dunia” project, launched in 2011 to combat the spread of invasive dandelions on Mount Kinabalu, a UNESCO World Heritage site.
 These non-native plants, likely introduced by climbers, were rapidly spreading in high-altitude zones and threatening the mountain’s fragile native ecosystem.
 Magendran joined over 70 volunteers—including teachers, librarians, and park rangers—in manually removing the invasive species in sensitive areas such as Mesilau and Laban Rata.
 Nearly a ton of dandelions was cleared in one phase alone.
 The project also served to raise environmental awareness and involve youth in biodiversity conservation, aligning with Magendran’s passion for both education and ecological stewardship.

 In line with his commitment to nature conservation, Datuk M. Magendran has also advocated for the protection of Malaysia’s forests amid the rising popularity of trekking and mountaineering.
 Speaking at the Gathering of Trekkers & Climbers event, he reflected on how outdoor activities—once considered niche—have become mainstream following the success of the 1997 Malaysia Everest expedition.
 He highlighted the nationwide growth of climbing associations and emphasized that preserving natural environments is essential for future generations to continue enjoying outdoor pursuits.

 Mountains for Body and Mind

-Datuk M. Magendran continues to champion mountaineering not only as a sport but as a transformative journey toward better physical and mental health.
-Through his lifelong advocacy of “climb for a healthier lifestyle,” he encourages Malaysians to embrace hiking and trekking as sustainable ways to build endurance, discipline, and emotional well-being.
-In today’s fast-paced and increasingly sedentary society, he sees the mountains as both sanctuary and challenge—places where people can reconnect with nature and themselves.
+Datuk M. Magendran continues to promote mountaineering as a sport and as a means of supporting physical and mental health.
+He has advocated the idea of “climb for a healthier lifestyle,” encouraging participation in hiking and trekking to build endurance, discipline, and overall well-being.
+He has also highlighted the role of mountain environments in providing opportunities for individuals to engage with nature and outdoor activities.

 However, Magendran also underscores the critical need for safety and responsibility in outdoor pursuits.
 Reacting to the rise in hiking-related emergencies, he has advocated for structured reforms, including mandatory fitness screenings, certified mountain guides, and properly registered climbing routes.
 His call is not to deter enthusiasts but to ensure that every climb is approached with preparedness and respect for the risks involved.

-His recent successful summit of Mount Kinabalu at age 61 served as a powerful testament to this philosophy.
-It demonstrated that with proper planning, training, and mindset, age and limitations can be transcended.
-By leading through example, Magendran continues to inspire a new generation of climbers to view the mountains not just as physical peaks to conquer, but as lifelong companions in the pursuit of health, clarity, and personal growth.
+At age 61, Magendran summited Mount Kinabalu.